leanprover-community/blog/posts/simprocs-tutorial.md

 > As for the previous post, we will assume that the reader has some exposure to metaprogramming in Lean.
 > In addition, some familiarity with the `Qq` library will be helpful, but not necessary for most of this post.

-First we explain the syntax and general structure of a simproc.
+First, we will take a look at the syntax and general structure of a simproc.
-Then we walk through an explicit example of a simproc for a simple custom function.
+Then, we will walk through an explicit example of a simproc for a simple custom function, and explore various possible implementations.

 # The simproc syntax